-In treating patients with acute kidney or ureter stones, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
-Important sources of value include appropriate imaging and testing, choosing the appropriate treatment plan (e.g., medical management vs. interventional procedure), and appropriate referral and connectivity to further urological care.
+In treating patients receiving a hernia repair, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
+Important sources of value include reducing unnecessary pre-procedural imaging and testing, choosing the most appropriate type of procedure including, where relevant, the appropriate choice of mesh, and selecting the most appropriate post-acute setting of care.
 Additionally, providers can influence the choice of the most appropriate pain medication (e.g., nonsteroidal anti-inflammatory drugs instead of opioids).
 Providers can also coordinate any necessary follow-up care to support timely recovery and assess the patient for any complications or recurrences.
 By adhering to clinically appropriate care guidelines, providers have the opportunity to improve quality and decrease costs.